 I JUST WANNA KICK IT

 This piece titled "I Just Wanna Kick It" touches on the issue of trying to connect with and see friends during this pandemic, but also for me is just a visualization of me really missing just having some good homies to kick it with in the first place.
-The very small group of homies I'd kick it with for the past couple years fell apart because it turns out one of them was an abuser and another one that we'd see not as frequently was defending him and turns out was also on some weird shit.
+The very small group of homies I'd kick it with for the past couple years fell apart because it turns out one of them was an abuser.
 Before them though, I would kick it with my homies from high school a lot until about a year after I graduated then we kind of just drifted sadly.
 So now I don't really have a solid group of homies for the first time since I don't even know when, and everything with the pandemic has not made it easier lol.
 Luckily though I got my partner and we have a little group of friends (love u guys if y'all see this).

 This piece titled "Cruisin" shows the situations I find myself in while walking or biking where someone shouts some dumb shit from a car at me or someone in their car cuts too close to me since I'm in the road on my bike due to San Diego having the worst fuckin biking infrastructure (Mira Mesa has like three streets that have bike lanes, and then only for like two blocks at a time).
 Sometimes I'd yell back at the harassers in vain as they'd already be like two hundred feet away, sometimes I'd just keep walking because what can you do, sometimes I'd confront and ask what's the deal as they then pass and say nothing.